Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Discussion

 \section{Discussion}

-This paper compared the performance of two doubly robust estimators for the ATT dependent on baseline covariates, in the presence of unmeasured confounding, but where a valid (conditional) IV is available.
+This paper compared the performance of two doubly robust estimators for the ATT conditional on a baseline covariate, i.e. $\mbox{ATT}(v)$, in the presence of unmeasured confounding, but where a valid (conditional) IV is available.
 These estimators were implemented with and without the use of data-adaptive estimates of the nuisance parameters.
 We have demonstrated empirically through simulations that the IV-g estimator has good finite sample performance when using data-adaptive fits for the nuisance parameters, provided the parametric model assumed for the treatment effect curve is correctly specified.
-The IV-TMLE offers greater flexibility, not relying on a correctly specified parametric model, and performs very well under most scenarios.
-The price for this greater flexibility is less efficiency, compared with that of the IV-g, when the (parametric) model for the treatment effect curve is correctly specified.
-As the simulations show, the use of data-adaptive fits for the nuisance models greatly reduces bias, and improves coverage, resulting in much smaller RMSEs, when compared with using parametric nuisance models, and thus data-adaptive fits should be used.
+The IV-TMLE does not rely on a correctly specified parametric working model, and instead models the whole treatment effect curve, projecting the final estimates onto the working model of interest.
+This allows us to define the parameters of interest even under a misspecified treatment effect curve.
+However, it is less efficient compared with the IV g-estimator when the parametric working model for the treatment effect curve is correctly specified.
+The g-estimator on the other hand can suffer large biases when the assumed treatment effect curve is misspecified.
+As the simulations show, the use of data-adaptive fits for the nuisance models greatly reduces bias, and improves coverage for both estimators, resulting in much smaller RMSEs, when compared with using parametric nuisance models, and thus data-adaptive fits should be used.

 The methods were motivated and tested in the context of estimating the ATT with effect modification in RCTs with non-adherence to randomised treatment with binary exposure and a continuous outcome.
 However, the methods presented here are applicable to other settings.
 One situation may be where the IV assumptions are believed to be satisfied only after conditioning on baseline covariates, making this applicable to certain observational settings.
 Extensions to situations with continuous exposure are also straight-forward if one is prepared to assume linearity of the treatment effect curve \citep{Toth2016,Vansteelandt2015}.